 Diabetes is a severe health complication that can cause dozens of different adverse problems, especially if it isn’t carefully managed.
 Luckily, there are plenty of options for safely managing glucose levels and ensuring that you have a clean bill of health.
-Every person’s diabetes diagnosis is different, so everyone is going to need different medication treatments and combinations.
+Every person’s diabetes diagnosis is different, so everyone is going to need different and the best diabetes medicine, treatments and combinations.

 Anyone diagnosed with diabetes has the advantage (or disadvantage) of choosing between close to 100 different medications.
-To treat diabetes, there are eight main categories of drugs used.These categories include: metformin (usually the most common), sulfonylureas, meglitinides, thiazolidinediones, DPP-4 inhibitors, alpha-glucosidase inhibitors, SGLT2 inhibitors, or bile acid sequestrates.
+To treat diabetes, there are eight main categories of drugs used.These categories include: metformin (usually the most common diabetes medications), sulfonylureas, meglitinides, thiazolidinediones, DPP-4 inhibitors, alpha-glucosidase inhibitors, SGLT2 inhibitors, or bile acid sequestrates.
 Each case of diabetes is different, meaning that each medication will work differently for every person.
-A primary physician will decide which medication works best for each situation.
+A primary physician will decide which can be the best diabetes medicine that works for each situation.

 Side effects of the drug include nausea, upset stomach, weakness/fatigue, or a metallic taste.
 Most patients using Glucophage (or the generic version) rarely experience serious side effects.